-Protect your virtual environment with as many agents as you want, from one agent for all hosts to one agent for each machine.
-The management server evenly distributes virtual machines among the agents.
+Protect your virtual environment with as many agents as you want, from one agent for each host to one agent for each machine.
+The management server evenly distributes virtual machines among the agents running within each host.
 Or, you can bind the agents (p.
-19) with the machines manually.
+17) with the machines manually.